All Products

 nginx.ingress.kubernetes.io/canary-by-header-value: "test"

-# Forward requests to the pods that have the canary label version: gray.
+# Forward requests to pods with the canary label version: gray

 higress.ingress.kubernetes.io/service-subset: gray